charliemj/stitch_hub/stitch_hub/README.md

 We've included our TA meeting minutes as well as a doc titled "Assigments" where we would put TODO tasks that each member would claim whenever we reached a new milestone.

+*We put the main authors next to the files but we all worked with most of the code...

 - Model
 -- chart_model.js Karleigh and Val
 -- comment_model.js Karleigh and Val and James